HOME

 Methodology

-This Harris Poll® was conducted online within the United States January 15 and 22, 2008, among 2,302 adults (aged 18 and over).
+This Harris Poll® was conducted online within the United States between January 16 and 23, 2012 among 2,016 adults (aged 18 and over).
 Figures for age, sex, race/ethnicity, education, region and household income were weighted where necessary to bring them into line with their actual proportions in the population.
-Propensity score weighting was also used to adjust for respondents‟ propensity to be online.
+Propensity score weighting was also used to adjust for respondents' propensity to be online.

 All sample surveys and polls, whether or not they use probability sampling, are subject to multiple sources of error which are most often not possible to quantify or estimate, including sampling error, coverage error, error associated with nonresponse, error associated with question wording and response options, and post-survey weighting and adjustments.
 Therefore, Harris Interactive avoids the words “margin of error” as they are misleading.
 All that can be calculated are different possible sampling errors with different probabilities for pure, unweighted, random samples with 100% response rates.
 These are only theoretical because no published polls come close to this ideal.